 Five new benefits for Payroll to Administer

-- Telemedicine/ Telehealth – waiting times for doctors’ appointments is becoming a difficult issue.
-This new employee benefit – where doctors’ consultations are done online through private insurers could well become popular, just as the types of healthcare benefits currently provided by employers.
+- Telemedicine/ Telehealth.
+Waiting times for doctors’ appointments is becoming a difficult issue.
+This new employee benefit is where doctors’ consultations are done online through private insurers and could well become popular, just as the types of healthcare benefits currently provided by employers.

 - Unlimited vacation.
 Yes, this is on the horizon.
 It is a potential headache as not establishing the difference between paid and unpaid absence, especially when unlimited vacation is added into the equation, could mean you get a lot of payroll queries.

 More employee benefits are being introduced in order to attract to attract and retain good employees.
 To stay competitive the employee benefits packages on offer in addition to normal pay and conditions are growing.
 Larger companies often have over 25 such benefits to administer.
 Even small companies have several, and they all have to go through the payroll.

 This means increased workloads for the payroll administrators.
 Businesses need to ensure the right people to run the payroll are in place as well as the right systems and support to deal with it.

 If you are struggling to run your own payroll, especially if you are a smaller business, without a dedicated hr/payroll department, why not consider an outsourced payroll bureau.
 We can run your entire payroll, including your employee benefits, so that you don’t have to.

 If you need help or advice contact us or call us on 0121 422 0550 for an initial chat.